Soluto/nagios-plugins/mixpanel-funnel/README.md

+# Mixpanel-funnel
+Gets the results of a Mixpanel funnel and compares the results of each step to the thresholds.
+Can also optionally use the overall ratio instead of the step ratio.

-# Prerequisites
+## Prerequisites
 You should have Node.js installed.

 ## Installation
 ```sh